Paddle Canada maintains four separate insurance policies. They are:

 New Paddle Canada Paddling Programs / Major Modifications: Insurance Implications

-Once Paddle Canada approves new paddling programs (example: the ‘Big Canoe Program’) or makes serious changes to existing program (example: increasing the classification of River Water for a level), the Paddle Canada approved program MUST be forwarded to our Insurance Broker for review, analysis, and possible policy changes.
+Once Paddle Canada approves new paddling programs (example: the ‘Big Canoe Program’) or makes serious changes to an existing program (example: increasing the classification of River Water for a level), the Paddle Canada approved program MUST be forwarded to our Insurance Broker for review, analysis, and possible policy changes.

 Insurance Information Contacts: